What is DevOps?

 This process ensures you know exactly what's in your dish at all times.
 If an ingredient tastes off, you can easily trace it back and remove it, reverting to the last delicious version (rollbacks).
 This structured, quality-focused approach is what DevOps brings to software development, making the process more reliable and less risky.

-The Challenge in the FileMaker World
+The DevOps Challenge in FileMaker

 Last updated